Pope Francis returns to Vatican after surgery in Rome hospital

-VATICAN CITY, July 14 (Reuters) - Pope Francis returned to the Vatican on Wednesday, 11 days after undergoing surgery at a Rome hospital to remove part of his colon.
+VATICAN CITY (Reuters) -Pope Francis returned to the Vatican on Wednesday, 11 days after undergoing surgery at a Rome hospital to remove part of his colon.

 A Reuters witness saw the pope get out of a car after it entered the Vatican gates.